paulrobshannon/keyboards/preonic/keymap_directory/readme.md

-# My Current Custom Preonic Layout
+# The default Preonic layout - largely based on the Planck's